cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert.md

 {{</Aside>}}

 If your device does not support [certificate installation via WARP](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cert-with-warp/), you can manually install the Cloudflare certificate.
-You will need to add the certificate to both the [system keychain](#add-the-certificate-to-operating-systems) and to [individual application stores](#add-the-certificate-to-applications).
-These steps will need to be performed on each new device that is to be subject to HTTP filtering.
+You must add the certificate to both the [system keychain](#add-the-certificate-to-operating-systems) and to [individual application stores](#add-the-certificate-to-applications).
+These steps must be performed on each new device that is to be subject to HTTP filtering.

 ## Download the Cloudflare root certificate